KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 # Website Options

+Ideally, the church website and other materials would have a clean, modern, minimalistic look, with a lightweight, responsive layout that adapts well from desktop to mobile, and other devices.
+The website would have an intuitive content management system that could be used by non-techies and occasional volunteers.

 ## Options Order of Priority

 The web options chosen all provided value for money, with the two associated with the United Methodist Church being given first priority.